binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Shared Responsibility Model

-The risk is simply lack of knowledge, the speed at which technological solutions are changing, and the fact that you must keep up with it.
+The risk is simply a lack of knowledge mainly from the speed at which technological solutions are changing, and the fact that you must keep up with it.

 ### CSP Evaluation {#cloud-risks-that-the-solution-causes-csp-evaluation}

 There shouldn't be any risks when simply asking questions and analysing the responses.
-This is all part of helping you to build a better picture of where your current or prospective CSP is at on the security maturity model, thus helping you ascertain whether you should stick with them, select them as your CSP, and/or what your responsibility is to achieve the security maturity you require.
+This is all part of helping you to build a better picture of where your current or prospective CSP is at on the security maturity model.
+Therefore, helping you to ascertain whether you should stick with them, select them as your CSP, and/or what your responsibility is to achieve the security maturity you require.

 ### Cloud Service Provider vs In-house {#cloud-risks-that-the-solution-causes-cloud-service-provider-vs-in-house}

-In the [Countermeasures](#cloud-countermeasures-cloud-service-provider-vs-in-house) section I provided a good number of points to consider, rather than outright solutions.
-These mostly depend on the specifics of your organisation, which you will have to weigh.
-There is no one answer for all here.
-Consider all options and make the decision based on what suites your organisation the best.
+In the [Countermeasures](#cloud-countermeasures-cloud-service-provider-vs-in-house) section I provided you a good number of points to consider, rather than outright solutions.
+These mostly depend on the specifics of your organisation, which you will have to weigh up.
+There is no one answer for all, you need to consider all options and make decisions based on what suites your organisation the best.

 ### People